-You can reach AvaTrade through phone, email or live chat.
-The response is fast via live chat, but not always on the phone.
+You can reach AvaTrade through phone, email, or live chat.
+The response is fastest via live chat.
+They are not always available by phone.

-Customer support is another highlight of Avatrade as a comprehensive FAQ will probably address most inquiries before you'll have to contact the broker itself.
+Customer support is another highlight of Avatrade.
+They offer a comprehensive FAQ.
+This will address most inquiries before you need to contact one of their brokers.

-AvaTrade offers 24/5 chat/phone support as well as social media portals and online form entry.
-It usually takes less a couple of minutes to receive an answer from a live representative.
-On email, we received answers to our emails within a day which is quite fast.
+AvaTrade offers 24 hour/5 days per week chat andphone support.
+They have social media portals and online form entry.
+It takes less than a couple of minutes to receive an answer from a live chat representative.
+On email, we received answers to our emails within a day.
+This was quite a fast response.

-Definitely, a standard in the industry as many other online brokers don’t have a phone support to start with.
+This is a standard leader in the industry.
+Too many other online brokers have no phone support.

-AvaTrade is regulated in six countries, including United Arab Nations.
+AvaTrade is regulated in six countries, including the United Arab Emirates.

-Although they have their global headquarters in the Republic of Ireland, they have a corporate structure composed of several entities which match their regular bases of regulated operations: Republic of Ireland, Australia, Japan, South Africa, and the British Virgin Islands.
-As of February 2020, AvaTrade is also regulated by Abu Dhabi's Financial Services Regulatory Authority.
+Their global headquarters are in the Republic of Ireland.
+Their corporate structure has several entities matching their bases of regulated operations.
+These include Republic of Ireland, Australia, Japan, South Africa and British Virgin Islands.
+Since February, 2020, AvaTrade is regulated under Abu Dhabi’s Financial Services Regulatory Authority.

 - Australia: Ava Capital Markets Australia Pty Ltd is licensed in Australia by the Australian Securities & Investments Commission.

-- International: Ava Trade Ltd is a registered financial services company in the British Virgin Islands and is fully licensed and regulated by the British Virgin Islands Financial Services Commission.
+- International: Ava Trade Ltd is a registered financial services company in the British Virgin Islands.
+It is fully licensed and regulated by the British Virgin Islands Financial Services Commission.

 - Japan: Ava Trade Japan K.K. is licensed and regulated in Japan by the Financial Services Agency.

-- South Africa: As of 2016, AvaTrade is part of the South African market under the name ‘Ava Capital Markets Pty Ltd’.
-Regulated by South African Financial Sector Conduct Authority (FSCA No.45984).
+- South Africa: Since 2016, AvaTrade is part of the South African market.
+The trading name is ‘Ava Capital Markets Pty Ltd’.
+They are regulated by the South African Financial Sector Conduct Authority (FSCA No.45984).

 AvaTrade Final Verdict

-AvaTrade is obviously not the only online broker on the market.
-According to the user numbers, it is also not the most popular.
-However, it’s safe to say that it is a reliable and trustworthy company.
+AvaTrade is not the only online broker in the market.
+According to the user numbers, it is not the most popular.
+We think it is a reliable and trustworthy company.

-AvaTrade is easy to use and intuitive.
-Both the web-based platform as well as the app offer very good user experience.
+AvaTrade is intuitive and easy to use.
+Both the web-based platform and the App offer a good user experience.
 They are straightforward and uncomplicated to work with.

-We would also like to point out exceptional library of different educational material - even if you don't plan to trade on AvaTrade platforms, their tutorials and webinars are still worth exploring.
+They have an exceptional library of different educational materials.
+If you don’t plan to trade on AvaTrade, their tutorials and webinars are worth exploring.

-We found inconsistent spreads one of the biggest drawbacks of the broker.
-Its inactivity fee is also above-average.
-The platform itself is far from bad, but still not as intuitive in comparison to some of the competition.
+One of their biggest drawbacks was their inconsistent spreads.
+Its inactivity fee is an above-average charge amount.
+The platform is far from bad, but not intuitive compared to some of their competition.

-All in all, we do recommend Avatrade for all kinds of traders - more or less experienced - but we also recommend that you first make an extensive analysis into all similar providers.
+We recommend Avatrade for all kinds of traders regardless of experience level.
+We recommend you conduct your own extensive analysis into similar providers.